 These visual signifiers can greatly help consumers retain key product information.
 A study conducted by the Wharton Research Center found that the average person retains around 10 per cent of what they hear, but around 50 per cent of visual information..
 The Online Publishers Association states that 80% of users recall a video they’ve seen in the past 30 days (http://digitalcontentnext.org/), proving that a strong video is a strong marketing tool.

-Follow the link to our Explainer video page and see how we can help explain your business.
+Follow the link to our Design page and see how we can help explain your business.
 Or if you’d like to see some examples of ones we’ve done previously, check out our show reel below: